Hydraulics & hydrology training

 Module 8: Geomorphic Assessment for Stream Crossings

-This module offers practitioners an applied review of fundamental geomorphic concepts, elements of the site and reach assessments, and evaluation of vertical channel stability as they relate to the design and replacement of stream crossings.
-View training slides (PDF 2.9MB) for this module.
+This module offers an applied review of fundamental geomorphic concepts and assessment of channel stability as they relate to the design and replacement of stream crossings.
+View training slides (PDF 3.8MB) for this module.

 This module provides an overview of the streambed design process, primarily as described in the WSDOT Hydraulics Manual, Chapter 7.
-This includes channel types, design approaches for high- and low-gradient reaches, bed material sizing and mix design, and incorporation of streambed “complexity” within structures.
-View training slides (PDF 4.0MB) for this module.
+This includes channel types, design approaches for high- and low-gradient reaches, bed material sizing and mix design, and incorporation of streambed “complexity” features.
+View training slides (PDF 2.11MB) for this module.

 This module informs practitioners on how to take the information covered in the previous modules and integrate it into the preliminary and final hydraulic design reports.
 Each section of the hydraulic design report template will be covered along with expectations of those sections and previous lessons learned.
-View training slides (PDF 4.6MB) for this module.
+View training slides (PDF 8.4MB) or this module.

 Module 14: Flood Risk Assessment 2022